stephenverderame/cpp_book/src/exceptions/basics.md

 // thus it is considered 'true'
 // since true is the null element for AND, it does not affect the test
 ```

+---

+> "Programs are meant to be read by humans and only incidentally for computers to execute."
+>
+> \- Donald Knuth